Slaveholding Signers and the Political Economy of Freedom

 • The largest slaveholding states—Virginia, South Carolina, Georgia, and Maryland—supplied a disproportionately high number of signers.

-• In Jefferson’s original draft of the Declaration, he criticized the British king for encouraging the transatlantic slave trade—but this clause was deleted at the request of slaveholding delegates.
+• In Jefferson’s original draft, he criticized the British king for encouraging the transatlantic slave trade.
+This clause was ultimately deleted at the request of slaveholding delegates.

 (Source: Jefferson’s Rough Draft, Library of Congress)

-Slavery was not a marginal institution—it was embedded in the social identity and wealth of the American elite.
-These were men who demanded freedom for themselves while actively denying it to others.
+Slavery was not a marginal institution.
+It was deeply embedded in the social identity and wealth of the American elite.
+These men demanded freedom for themselves while actively denying it to others.

 “Liberty” as Property Protection

-In 1776, liberty was defined less as universal freedom and more as the right to protect one’s property from interference—whether by the Crown or by democratic redistribution.
+In 1776, liberty was defined less as universal freedom and more as the right to protect one’s property from outside interference—whether from the British Crown or from potential democratic redistribution.
 This “property” included land, goods, and people.

 • For wealthy southern planters, British taxes and trade restrictions threatened their ability to profit from enslaved labor.